Best Ca Common Core Site for Math Review

 Jennifer Smith and Michelle Stephan used this question to contain the outset standard into a seventh-grade classroom:

-Sarah has 5 bouquets of flowers on her desk.
+There are two parts to the 2d standard: decontextualization and contextualization.
+Decontextualization refers to the process of understanding the symbols in a problem as separate from the whole.
+This is where the much-loved word problem becomes essential.
+Take this question as an case: Sarah has 5 bouquets of flowers on her desk.
 Later lunch, Steve brings her 3 bouquets of flowers.
 How many bouquets of flowers does Sarah have on her desk now?Decontextualization means a student is expected to infer from the above problem that they are to solve an equation (5 + three = 8) without getting distracted by any additional data.
 Contextualization is the reverse: it refers to the power to step back from the trouble and view it equally a whole.
 Students would have to understand that five bouquets of flowers represent the total amount, and the 3 more that Steve brings are calculation to that original number.

 Example: